-From the figure, we find that (1) both the intensity and geographical distribution of user mobility are tightly correlated to inter-cell traffic; and (2) inter-cell traffic between two distant cell towers can be dependent because there may be intense user mobility.
+Comparing the user mobility and the corresponding inter-tower traffic, we find that (1) both the intensity and geographical distribution of user mobility are tightly correlated to inter-tower traffic; and (2) inter-tower traffic between two distant cell towers can be dependent because there may be intense user mobility.

-The first finding justifies our decomposition of cellular traffic into in-cell traffic and inter-cell traffic to characterize spatial dependencies induced by user mobility.
+The first finding justifies our decomposition of cellular traffic into in-tower traffic and inter-tower traffic to characterize spatial dependencies induced by user mobility.
 The second finding indicates that the spatial dependencies among cell tower traffic may not necessarily be local (e.g., within the same residential district).
 The rapid development of urban transportation has made it easy to transit among urban transportation hubs (e.g., airport, train stations), and popular locations (e.g., hot tourist attractions) within half an hour.
 Such fast urban-scale mobility introduces enormous long-distance spatial dependency to cell towers within the whole city.
-Thus the neighbourhood defined in our graph representation is based on device mobility, rather than geographical distances among cell towers.
+Thus the neighborhood defined in our graph representation is based on device mobility, rather than geographical distances among cell towers.

-C. Learning Spatio-temporal Dependencies via Graph Neural Networks
+5.3 Learning Spatio-Temporal Dependencies via Graph Neural Networks

-To efficiently learn the spatio-temporal dependency in cell tower traffic, we adopt a Graph Neural Network (GNN) [11] model.
+To efficiently learn the spatio-temporal dependency in cell tower traffic, we adopt a Graph Neural Network (GNN) [40] model.
 A GNN is a general neural network architecture defined on a graph structure G = (V, E).
 Nodes $v \in V$ take unique values from $1, \ldots, |V|$ representing each cell tower in our model, and edges are pairs $e = (v, v') \in V \times V$ .
-Since inter-cell traffic is directional, we denote (v, v') as a directed edge $v \rightarrow v'$ .
+Since inter-tower traffic is directional, we denote (v, v') as a directed edge $v \rightarrow v'$ .
 In a GNN, each node v is assigned with a hidden state named node representation, which is denoted by $h_v \in \mathbb{R}^r$ , where r is the dimension of node representation.
-Node representation $h_v$ models the spatio-temporal features for each node v and is to be trained, which will be explained later.
+Node representation $h_v$ models the spatiotemporal features for each node v and is to be trained, which will be explained later.

-To separately encode in-cell traffic and inter-cell traffic into a GNN, we assign in-cell traffic as the labels for each node, and inter-cell traffic as the labels of each edge.
-Specifically, each node v is associated with a node label sequence $x^A(v) \in \mathbb{R}^l$ , where l is the history data length for prediction and $x^A$ is the identifier for the node labels.
+To separately encode in-tower traffic and inter-tower traffic into a GNN, we assign in-tower traffic as the labels for each node, and inter-tower traffic as the labels of each edge.
+Specifically, each node v is associated with a node label sequence $x^{A}(v) \in \mathbb{R}^{l}$ , where l is the history data length for prediction and $x^A$ is the identifier for the node labels.
 Similarly, each edge e is associated with an edge label sequence $x^B(e) \in \mathbb{R}^l$ , where $x^B$ is the identifier for the edge labels.
-Afterwards, it is natural to use the in-cell traffic series to represent the node sequence, i.e., $x_t^A(v) = (x{t-l}^A(v), x{t-l+1}^A(v), \cdots, x{t-1}^A(v))^T$ , and the inter-cell traffic series to represent the edge sequence, i.e., $x_t^B(e) = (x{t-l}^B(e), x{t-l+1}^B(e), \cdots, x{t-1}^B(e))^T$ .
+Afterwards, it is natural to use the in-tower traffic series to represent the node sequence, i.e., $x_t^A(v) = (x{t-l}^A(v), x{t-l+1}^A(v), \dots, x{t-1}^A(v))^T$ , and the inter-tower traffic series to represent the edge sequence, i.e., $x_t^B(e) = (x{t-l}^B(e), x{t-l+1}^B(e), \dots, x{t-1}^B(e))^T$ .
 In the above modelling, the GNN captures both temporal dependency of individual cell towers and spatio-temporal dependency among cell towers network-wide of an order of l, which is an important parameter for tuning.